Villagers (band): History

 In early February 2015 the release of their third LP Darling Arithmetic was announced for the 10th/13th/14 April in Ireland, the U.K/Europe and the U.S.A respectively.
 The new album was written, recorded, produced and mixed by Conor O'Brien at his own home, with him playing all instruments on the record, similar to Becoming A Jackal.
 A tour was announced, with several dates in Ireland, the U.K and throughout Europe, and a show in New York supporting Laura Marling.
 In March 2015, when promoting the band's upcoming album and tour in Ireland, O'Brien spoke to GiggingNI.com about the songwriting process on Darling Arithmetic as well as addressing love and the issue of homophobia.

 On 8 January 2016, the band's fourth album - mostly consisting of live versions of previously released songs - was released unter the title Where Have You Been All My Life?
 The band toured worldwide throughout 2016 supporting the album.

 In August 2018 new album The Art of Pretending to Swim was announced for a 21 September release and new song, FOOL and accompanying music video was unveiled.

 On 15 August 2019, the band played at Leith Theatre as part of the Edinburgh International Festival's contemporary music programme.
 They also appeared at Green Man Festival and headlined a show at Iveagh Gardens, Dublin during the summer.

 Villagers released their 5th studio album "Fever Dreams" on 20 August 2021 via Domino Records.
 In Oct 2021 they toured in UK, headlining London's Roundhouse where they were joined onstage by Paul Weller.
 "Fever Dreams" featured highly in 2021's Albums of The Year, including a Top 10 in Mojo, and Number 1 in Hot Press, Irish Times & Irish Independent.

 In 2022 Villagers will be touring in UK in March and Europe in May.
 They have also announced a headlining show at Dublin's Iveagh Gardens on Thurs 14 July 2022.

+"Everything I am Is Yours" from the band's 2015 album "Darling Arithmetic" was featured in the 2024 film "We Live In Time", featuring Florence Pugh and Andrew Garfield as Almut and Tobias, respectively.